markomanninen/calchylus/README.md

 `Calchylus` is a combination of [Hy](http://docs.hylang.org) macro and Lambda term dictionary.
 It was written to help to write and evaluate Lambda expressions.

-<blockquote>[Lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) is a formal system in mathematical logic for expressing computation based on function abstraction and application using variable binding and substitution. -<i> wikipedia.org</i></blockquote>
+<blockquote><a href="https://en.wikipedia.org/wiki/Lambda_calculus">Lambda calculus</a> is a formal system in mathematical logic for expressing computation based on function abstraction and application using variable binding and substitution. -<i> wikipedia.org</i></blockquote>

 The short `𝜆` macro presented below, makes it possible to define and evaluate Lambda expressions the most conventional way.
 There is really not much to implement because Hy is already a LISP language.
 LISP, on the other hand, can be defined as *an untyped Lambda calculus extended with constants*.
 So actually we just need to introduce `𝜆` macro,  simplify the usual LISP notation, and act only with functions.